Frequently Asked Questions about ElectraCOOL™

 11.)
 Must the exchanger be installed in a certain position?

-Our exchangers may be mounted in any position as long as the dissipation of the heat is not impeded.
+Our exchangers may be mounted in any orientation, as long as the dissipation of heat is not impeded on the hot-side.
 The force of gravity does not represent an obstacle.
 For complete installation instructions see our TAC60 Mounting Considerations & Instructions page.

 12.)
 What is the lifetime of a thermoelectric air-to-air exchanger?

 The cooling modules in an exchanger are solid-state with a MTBF over 200,000 hours.
 The only maintenance required may be the replacement of fans.